Carnival Gift Card Program

 What is the Carnival Gift Card?
-The Carnival Gift Card is a pre-paid gift card similar to a gift certificate that can be used as payment toward a cruise booking on any of our ships, online pre-purchases of shore excursions, spa experiences and Fun Shop gifts or toward your Sail & Sign onboard account.
-Gift Cards are not accepted on ships that sail with a functional onboard currency other than USD; therefore, Gift Cards will not be redeemable (or sold) onboard Carnival Spirit or Carnival Legend while operating in Australia as the functional onboard currency is AUD.
+The Carnival Gift Card is a pre-paid gift card similar to a gift certificate that can be used as payment toward a cruise booking on any of our ships, online pre-purchases of shore excursions, spa experiences and Fun Shop gifts or toward your Sail & Sign® onboard account.
+Gift Cards are not accepted on ships that sail with a functional onboard currency other than USD; therefore, Gift Cards will not be redeemable (or sold) on board Carnival Spirit, Carnival Splendor or Carnival Legend while operating in Australia as the functional onboard currency is AUD.

 Please note - As of November 15, 2016, all Carnival Gift Cards require a PIN number.
 The PIN number is located either on the back of the card under a scratch off or sent in separate email for redemption.